pedroac/nonce4php/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to the open source PHP library nonce4php.
+Thank you for considering contributing to the pedro/nonce open source PHP library.

 ## Reporting issues